 It is important that UNISON is seen to be representing pensioner issues as it projects a positive image.
-When the UNISON banner is seen at pensioners' events people tell us: "Its good to see the trade unions supporting the pensioners".
+When a UNISON presence is seen at pensioners' events people tell us: "Its good to see the trade unions supporting the pensioners".